cansin/next-with-workbox/README.md

   - defaults to `public`.
 - **swDest:** string - the destination file to write the service worker code to.
   - defaults to `sw.js`.
 - **swSrc:** string - the input file to read the custom service worker code from.
-Settings this automatically switches to [InjectManifest](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.InjectManifest) plugin.
+Setting this switches to [InjectManifest](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.InjectManifest) plugin.
   If not set, [GenerateSW](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.GenerateSW) plugin is used.